scverse/anndata/docs/fileformat-prose.md

 ```

 These attributes identify the index of the dataframe, as well as the original order of the columns.
-Each column in this dataframe is encoded as it's own array.
+Each column in this dataframe is encoded as its own array.

 ```python
 >>> dict(f["obs"]["total_counts"].attrs)